Right to keep and bear arms: Other

 Some other research indicates that gun levels do not affect the total number of homicides or the total number of suicides, but rather affect the share of homicides or suicides committed with guns.

 Public-health critic, gun-rights proponent, and editor-in-chief of Surgical Neurology International Miguel Faria contended in 2012 that keeping and bearing arms not only has constitutional protection, but also that firearms have beneficial aspects that have been ignored by the public health establishment in which he played a part.
-He also contended that guns are beneficial in self-defense, collective defense, and in protecting life and property.
+He also contended that guns benefit self-defense, collective defense, and protecting life and property.

 A 2012 study in the journal Annual Review of Public Health found that suicide rates are greater in households with firearms than those without them.